 Children aren't the only ones who get to have fun.
 The Learning For Fun program is designed for teenagers and young adults.
 This program is focused on helping people with little investment knowledge start to fund the activities they actually enjoy.
 For more details visit our Learning For Fun page.

-We know the name Learning For Goals might sound a little silly at first.
+We know the name Learning For Purpose might sound a little silly at first.
 But we named it this simply because it is designed to provide people with the knowledge and skills that will help them reach their financial goals.
 This program is designed for people who want to invest but don't know where to start.
-For more details visit our Learning For Goals page.
+For more details visit our Learning For Purpose page.

 Growing up I would watch the pre-market trading, the pre-market talks, and the opening bell every morning before school with my dad.
 While this may have been a good habit it's hard for a first grader to stay awake at 4AM.
 I grew up in Oregon so having the pre-market hours be on east coast meant that I had to wake up EARLY.
 But thanks to this I have 17 years of knowledge about the markets, how they work, terminology, and trends.
 This is something that not many other 23 year olds have.